weirdrag08/DSA/README.md

 Assigning more things, gives each of thing / elements only 2 option: Either be assigned or not
 #### RECURSIVELY SOLUTION POSSIBLE , VERY GOOD FOR DP

+INTUITIVE THINKING:
+If you have to assign more things to less people OR more boxes to less balls (IFF. there is 1 - 1 mapping, i.e. each person get only 1 item), it is obvious that some things will be left unassigned as #things > #people.
+So for this to happen, each element will have a choice to be assigned or not, which builds the choice diagram tree or inc/exc tree.

+If you have to assign less people to more things or less balls to more boxes, each person will have a choice to pick which item, OR each ball will have a choice to go to which box.
+Which essentially generates permutations or permutation tree.

 **IMPORTANT VIDEO REFERENCE**
 #### {FUCKING CRAZY DO WATCH THIS, NEVER REALISED WHAT THE IMPORTANCE OF THOSE PERMUATION COMBINATION VIDEOS WERE & HOW IMPORTANT THEY ARE TO WRITE GOOD VS BAD DP SOLUTION}